Introduction -contractor close down limited company

 If the business had a VAT registration, the VAT closure involves de-registering for VAT.
 You can apply for this online via HMRC or via form VAT7 through the post.
 Once you submit the VAT de-registration, the business may have to file a final VAT return online.

 The company will more than likely have to produce some financial accounts and a final company tax return (CT600) as part of company closure.
 You will file these with HMRC and they will process them.
 This will take some time, although the HMRC website usually updates this after a few days.
 As part of the contractor (UK) closing company process, the company will also pay its final Corporation Tax bill.

 Close the company bank account

-Next in the company closure process, you can close the company bank account.
+Next in the company closure process, you can then close the company bank account.
 You can do this with the help of a liquidator if you use the formal route.
-On the other hand, you will do this as the director if you go the informal way as part of liquidating a company (UK).
-The company can pay any funds that remain in the business to the shareholder (s) as the Capital Distribution.
+Alternatively, you will do this as the director if you go the informal way as part of liquidating a company (UK).
+Any funds that remain in the business are payable to the shareholder (s) as the Capital Distribution.

 The cost of the shares in the contractor’s company is likely to be tiny.
 Therefore, almost all of the final pay-out will be a Capital Distribution.
 A Capital Distribution is subject to Capital Gains Tax.

 Other areas to consider